joannaarreola/SQL/Layoffs Project/Layoffs.md

 ### **2. Data Standardization**
 **A. Update the company column**
 - Use trim to remove any leading or trailing spaces
-- Only the `industry` column appeared to have this issue
+- Other columns were check but only the `industry` column appeared to have this issue
 ```
 update layoffs_staging2
 set company = trim(company);
 ```
 **B. Update the industry column**
 - Update all companies in the crypto industry to have a consistent value
-- Only the crypto industry appeared to have this issue across all columns
+- Other columns and values in the industry column were checked, but only the crypto industry appeared to have this issue
 ```
 update layoffs_staging2
 set industry = 'Crypto'